deepakhj/cadent/docs/writers.md

         Good for simplicity, and when you are starting out w/ cassandra to verify things are working as planned But, not exactly space efficient nor read/api performant.
 But may be usefull (as it was for me) in verifification of the internals.
+As well as if you are going to have "out-of-order" time series.

     - whisper: standard graphite format